 The Hugh Miller Writing Competition 2019-2020

-Footprints in the Sand: The Hugh Miller Writing Competition II carries the name of one of Scotland’s most endearing geologists, Hugh Miller (1802-1856), and aimed to honour his legacy by inspiring new, original prose and poetry on the theme of Scotland’s rich fossil heritage.
-The competition was organised by the Scottish Geodiversity Forum, The Friends of Hugh Miller and other partners.
+The Hugh Miller Writing Competition carries the name of one of Scotland’s most remarkable geologists, Hugh Miller (1802-1856), and aims to honour his legacy by inspiring new, original prose and poetry on the theme of Scotland’s geoheritage.
+The competition is organised by the Scottish Geodiversity Forum and The Friends of Hugh Miller.

-Poetry and prose entries were invited that are inspired by fossil discoveries made in Scotland over the last 30 years.
-As a prolific writer on the subject of fossils, particularly his beloved Devonian fish, Hugh Miller’s texts also provide the reader with a wealth of potential inspiration.
-We hope that this writing competition has encouraged both a renewed interest in Miller’s work, and contributed to a catalogue of new writings inspired by one of Scotland’s greatest nature writers.
-We also aim to highlight the role that Scotland’s geology plays in filling gaps in our understanding of the evolution of life and foster greater awareness and appreciation of Scotland’s geodiversity.
+While Miller himself visited many of the locations on our list, entries are most certainly not limited to his haunts alone.
+We hope that this writing competition, open to all ages, will encourage both a renewed interest in Miller’s work, and contribute to a catalogue of new writings inspired by one of Scotland’s greatest nature writers.
+We also aim to highlight the role that Scotland’s geology plays in our daily lives and foster greater awareness and appreciation of Scotland’s geodiversity.

 “Hugh Miller is one of the writers who gave me ‘deep-time spectacles’; his remarkable prose helped me, as it has helped so many people, to see back into earth history, and read our planet’s ancient past from its present surface.
 He was, really, a visionary, and it is wonderful to see him still celebrated today.”